rctn/RCTN-neuro-bootcamp/README.md

 What is in the tutorial?

-The focus of this tutorial is to introduce the audience to a simple example of sparse coding.
+Generally, sparse coding is a method to find the underlying factors that generate our data.
+There are two concrete examples in this tutorial:

-Sparse coding allows us to decompose handwritten digits into their generative components, which are pen strokes.
-Next, you will see how the properties of the cells in the human visual cortex are predicted by sparse coding of natural images.
+First, sparse coding allows us to decompose handwritten digits into their generative components, which are pen strokes.
+Second, you will see how the properties of the cells in the human visual cortex are predicted by sparse coding of natural images.

 Installation: